 Yinka is a researcher, trainer and facilitator at seminars, speaker at conferences, a farmer and a writer.
 He is a Commonwealth professional fellow currently based in Lagos, Nigeria.
 Yinka has a BSc in Agricultural and Environmental Engineering and a certificate in Project Cycle Management.
 He is an award-winning social entrepreneur and an active player in the Nigeria’s renewable energy industry specializing in biodiesel and biogas production.
 He is also involved in the production of simple sustainable technologies for use in agro-allied industries.

 Tega is the events manager of our monthly Bridge Series.
-She is currently an Urban Planning student at the University of Lagos, with interests in organizing and managing focus group discussions which include the opinion of citizens in developing Lagos.
+She is also managing several LUDI projects.
+She has a BSc in Urban Planning from the University of Lagos and has interests in organizing and managing focus group discussions which include the opinion of citizens in developing Lagos.
 Tega is engaged in projects involved with documentation and data collection and is also involved in mapping and survey projects in Lagos.

 Mobolaji is a budding Urban Planner, currently holding a BA in Political Science from the University of Kentucky.
 He currently handles communications, social media engagement, and project assistance for the initiative.